 This course emphasizes developing skills in reading and discussing French literary texts at the advanced level.
-Students explore texts written in French from the French-speaking world, e.g., Senegal, Cote d'Ivoire, the D.R.C., the Antilles, Belgium, France, Canada, Switzerland.
+Students explore texts written in French from the French-speaking world, e.g., Senegal, Cote d'Ivoire, the D.R.C., the Antilles, Belgium, France, Canada, and Switzerland.
 Texts will generally focus on a specific time period and might include novels, poetry collections short story collections.
 Students are expected to discuss and write in French about complex literary texts.
 The course is conducted in French and may be repeated for the French minor.
+Prerequisites: 300 level French course or appropriate placement test score.